- History and Credits

 Because of diminishing interest in using Csound with the Classic Mac OS, both my own and others, development and maintainence of new versions of Csound for the Legacy Mac platform have stopped.

 Csound 5.00 was released in February of 2006 and several updates have been released since then.
 The last version available for Mac OS 7-9 is Csound 5.08 and no new versions are expected at this time.
-Csound 5 packages for the Legacy Mac OS are available from the Csound Sourceforge project and include the Csound system as a set of shared libraries plus the Mac OS Classic front-end redesigned for Csound 5 and now called CsoundFront.
+Csound 5 packages for the Legacy Mac OS are available below and some may also still be available from the Csound Sourceforge project.
+They include the Csound system as a set of shared libraries plus the Mac OS Classic front-end redesigned for Csound 5 and now called CsoundFront.

 Csound 5 is highly recommended for all users — it has many improvements, new features, and advantages over the previous Csound 4.xx series.
 Version 5.04 for Mac OS fixes the most significant issues of version 5.01 (such as the utilities not working) and begins to implement many new features in the front end.
 With version 5.05, CsoundFront can now run multiple non-real-time renders simultaneously.
 Version 5.06 ensures that appropriate file types and icons are assigned to all new files written by Csound and version 5.08 fixes numerous Mac OS bugs and restores real-time audio input and xyin opcode functionality.